-The Certification Discussion Group (CDG) is presented winter, spring and fall.
-The CDG “series” is broken down into “tracks,” (taught by a single facilitator) which are broken down into seven “sessions.”
-There are usually 2-4 “tracks” each season taught by different facilitators with 14-20 participants each.
-We usually have daytime and evening tracks.
+The Certification Discussion Group (CDG) is presented winter and fall.
+The “series” is broken into “tracks,” composed of seven “sessions” taught by a single instructor.
+There are usually three “tracks” each season with 20 participants in each class.
+We usually have at least one daytime and one evening tracks.

 The series is 100% online.